-There’s a reason that Bentonville, Arkansas is quickly becoming known as the “Mountain Biking Capital of the World.”
+Just a few hour south of Kansas City is a mountain bikers paradise in Bentonville, Arkansas.
+And there’s a reason that Bentonville is quickly becoming known as the “Mountain Biking Capital of the World.”
 In addition to offering riders of all skill levels more than 40 miles of trails, the city is located near another 250 miles of OZ Trails (dirt ribbon) that run through the Ozark Mountains of Northwest Arkansas.
 Bikers get to enjoy challenging rides, rugged terrain, and cool obstacles in what can truly be described as an outdoor lover’s paradise!

 Bentonville offers riders world-class mountain bike trails that can be enjoyed year-round.
 In fact, the area hosts several mountain biking festivals that attract riders from all over the world who come to compete on both city and regional trail networks: